toddy86/globalwarming/README.md

 URL: https://data.nodc.noaa.gov/cgi-bin/iso?id=gov.noaa.ncdc:C00516

+Data were downloaded as .tar.gz files for each calendar year.
+The zipped files contained a single CSV file for each weather station in the dataset.

+To extract the CSV files, the following command was run in the terminal:

+for g in *.tar.gz; do tar -xjf $g; done

 ## Database
 The database folder contains:
 * SQL code user to generate the MySQL database, tables and constraints